Boredoom17/SmartCooking/README.md

 ### 📜 History Tracking

-- Stores last **10-15 scans** locally
+- Stores last **10-15 scans** per user
 - Quick access to previous ingredient searches
 - View what ingredients were detected in each scan
-- Persistent across app sessions
+- Persistent across app sessions and devices

 ## ⚙️ Configuration